old-malloc/libbme280/README.md

 </p>
 <p style="margin-bottom: 0cm; line-height: 100%">The wiring of the
-sensor to the raspberry takes place as follows:</p>
+sensor to the Raspberry Pi takes place as follows:</p>
 <ol>
 	<li><p style="margin-bottom: 0cm; line-height: 100%">The VCC pin of
 	the sensor must be connected to pin 1 of the 40-pin connector of the